sahyam2019/oub-remix/README.md

     and you ended up in a Finale Battle with Telegram and at the end Telegram Team deleted your account?
-    And after that, then you pointed your fingers at us for getting your acoount deleted?
+    And after that, then you pointed your fingers at us for getting your account deleted?
     I will be rolling on the floor laughing at you.
     No presonal support will be provided.
 If you need help ask in support group mentioned below.